 A video mapping with Christmas scenes will be projected on the walls of the cathedral, this year with a Malaga touch.

 The projections will be at 6:30 pm, 8 pm and 10 pm, every day from the 27th to the 4th of January, except on the 24th and 31st of December.
 The duration of the show is approximately 8 to 10 minutes.

 In the photo: video mapping in 2020 on the walls of the Alcazaba.

 Practical tips for enjoying the lights

 As personal advice, I wouldn’t take baby strollers to the opening because you literally can’t move.
-And also please get a leash from My Pet Needs That and leave your dog at home, you’ll do it a favour!
+And also please leave your dog at home, you’ll do it a favour!